IshiyaoI/IshiyaoI.github.io/_pages/about.md

 I am an undergraduate student at University of Electronic Science and Technology of China.
 I'm interested in deep learning and its application to CV and AI4science.
 I am also a developer of augmented reality technology, and I designed and manufactured an augmented reality device by myself (which is my graduation project).
 I was a research intern at Oneflow Inc. and Chinese Academy of Sciences.

 ## Preprint
-Uni-Fold MuSSe: De Novo Protein Complex Prediction with Protein Language Models <br>
+BrickPal: Augmented Reality-based Assembly Instructions for Brick Models <br>
 [\[paper\]](https://doi.org/10.48550/arXiv.2307.03162)
 **Yao Shi**\*, Xiaofeng Zhang, Ran zhang, Zhou Yang, Xiao Tang, Hongni Ye, Yi Wu